celebrity

 ADVERTISEMENT

-In more leaked information, text messages between Baldoni and The Office actor, Rainn Wilson, have surfaced.
+In more leaked information, text messages between Baldoni and The Office actor, Rainn Wilson, surfaced.

-In court documents obtained by PEOPLE, Wilson and Baldoni, who have reportedly been friends for years, speak about Lively and her husband Ryan Reynolds' allegedly 'ambushing' Baldoni over his onset behaviour.
+In court documents obtained by PEOPLE, Wilson and Baldoni, who have reportedly been friends for years, spoke about Lively and her husband Ryan Reynolds' allegedly 'ambushing' Baldoni over his onset behaviour.

 In the exchange, Baldoni said Reynolds confronted him over "creepy" behaviour on the set of It Ends With Us.
 "Oh my God.
 I can't believe it," Wilson replied.
 "You were set up and ambushed and personally attacked.
 I'm stunned.
 I completely relate to you being stunned, like a deer in the headlights."